Joe Camel

 Joe Camel (also called Old Joe) was an advertising mascot used by the R. J. Reynolds Tobacco Company (RJR) for their cigarette brand Camel.
 The character was created in 1974 for a French advertising campaign, and was redesigned for the American market in 1988.
 He appeared in magazine advertisements, clothing, and billboards among other print media and merchandise.

-In 1991, the Journal of the American Medical Association (JAMA) published research claiming that the Joe Camel ad campaign was appealing to children.
-They found that Joe Camel and the Disney Channel logo were recognized equally among six-year-olds, high school students were more familiar with him than adults, and claimed that Camel's market share among youth smokers had risen from less than 1% to 33%.
-The research led RJR to a lawsuit in California, and a formal complaint from the Federal Trade Commission (FTC) for "unfair practices" by exposing children to the dangers of smoking.
-RJR denied claims that they were marketing towards children, but voluntarily ended the campaign in 1997 after increased litigation and pressure from American federal agencies.
+In 1991, the Journal of the American Medical Association (JAMA) published research indicating that the Joe Camel ad campaign was appealing to children.
+They found that Joe Camel and the Disney Channel logo were recognized equally among six-year-olds, high school students were more familiar with him than adults, and that Camel's market share among youth smokers had sharply risen.
+The research led RJR to a lawsuit in California, and a formal complaint from the Federal Trade Commission (FTC) for "unfair practices" by exposing children to smoking.
+RJR denied the accusations that they were marketing towards children, but voluntarily ended the campaign in 1997 after increased litigation and pressure from American federal agencies.

 Description

 Joe Camel is an anthropomorphic camel who smokes cigarettes.
-He lacks many typical camelid traits such as a hump, hooves, or tail, essentially appearing as a muscular humanoid with a camel's head.
-Some critics claimed Joe's nose was intentionally drawn in a phallic fashion, as to suggest that smoking is a virile pursuit.
-This claim was dismissed by its designer.
+He lacks many typical camelid traits such as a hump, hooves, or tail, appearing as a muscular humanoid with a camel's head.
+He is often outfitted in masculine wear like tuxedos, T-shirts, and hard hats, and is typically in a "heroic pose", surrounded by women or in a bar.

-Although television advertisements for cigarettes were outlawed in the United States, Joe Camel could often be seen on billboards, magazines, clothing, and other promotional displays.
-Early advertisements would often depict Joe alongside the motto "Smooth character."
-RJR also ran promotions in which customers could redeem "Camel Cash" vouchers for Joe Camel gear including clothing, watches, mugs, lighters, and shower curtains.
+With television advertisements for cigarettes outlawed in the United States before Joe Camel's debut, the character was often seen on billboards, magazines, clothing, and other promotional displays.
+Early advertisements often depicted Joe alongside the motto "Smooth character."
+Camel brand owner, R. J. Reynolds (RJR), also ran promotions in which customers could redeem "Camel Cash" vouchers for Joe Camel gear including clothing, watches, mugs, lighters, and shower curtains.

+Some critics claimed that Joe's nose was drawn in a phallic fashion, as to suggest that smoking is a virile pursuit.
+This was dismissed by its designer.